domRiddle/ASF/Configuration.md

 This property is defined as uri string:

-> A URI string is composed of a scheme (http or https), a host, and an optional port.
+> A URI string is composed of a scheme (supported: http/https/socks4/socks5), a host, and an optional port.
 An example of a complete uri string is `"http://contoso.com:8080"`.

 If your proxy requires user authentication, you will also need to set up `WebProxyUsername` and/or `WebProxyPassword`.
 If there is no such need, setting up this property alone is sufficient.